Pedernales Falls State Park

-Pedernales Falls State Park (/ˌpɜːrdəˈnælᵻs/ PUR-də-NAL-iss) is a 5,212-acre state park situated along the banks of the Pedernales River in Blanco County, Texas in the United States.
+Pedernales Falls State Park (/ˌpɜːrdəˈnælᵻs/ PUR-də-NAL-iss) is a 5211.7 acre state park situated along the banks of the Pedernales River in Blanco County, Texas, United States.
+The park is located 10 mi east of Johnson City, and about 25 miles west of Austin.
+The park opened in 1971 and is managed by the Texas Parks and Wildlife Department.

-Location

-The park is located 10 mi east of Johnson City, and about 25 miles west of Austin, Texas.

 History

 Prior to the year 1970, the area that the park occupies was a working ranch, known as the Circle Bar Ranch.
-The state of Texas purchased the ranch in 1970, and opened the park in 1971.
+The state of Texas purchased the ranch in 1970 and opened the park in 1971.

 Recreation

-Many of the recreational activities in Pedernales Falls State Park center around the Pedernales River: swimming, tubing, wading and fishing.
+Many of the recreational activities in Pedernales Falls State Park center around the Pedernales River: swimming, tubing and fishing.
 The park also has a number of picnic areas and campsites, including some primitive campsites that require a hike of over two miles to reach.
 There are also 19.8 mi of hiking and mountain biking trails, 10 miles of equestrian trails, and 14 miles of backpacking trails.
-The entrance fee is $6 daily for persons 13 years or older, children 12 and under are allowed in at no cost.
-There is a small store at the center.
+There is a small park store at the center.

 Like many rivers in central Texas, the Pedernales is prone to variable water levels.
 A sign at the park shows a relatively tranquil river in one picture and a raging wall of muddy water in the next picture, said to be taken only five minutes after the first.
 The speed at which flash floods can arise along this river has resulted in several deaths at the park.